Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Mass Ordering Resolution Analysis

 \subsection{Mass Ordering Resolution Power in JUNO}

-JUNO experiment~\cite{An:2015jdp} is one of the most powerful neutrino oscillation high precision machines as well as the first experiment able to exhibit the spectral distortion due to two simultaneous oscillations; i.e. a \emph{bi-oscillation} pattern, driven by ``solar'' $\delta m^2_{21}$ and ``atmospheric'' \Dm.
-The JUNO spectral distortion effects are described in Figure~\ref{Fig1} and its data-taking is to start by late 2022~\cite{Ref_JUNO@Nu2020}.
-Complementary 3$\nu$ interference effects, such as those enabling the \dCP\ manifestation, are exploited by the \Bs\ experiments.
-JUNO alone can yield the most precise measurements of \Ts, \dmN\ and \aDm, at the level of $\leq$1\% precision for the first time.
-This implies JUNO is to lead the measurements of about half (i.e. three out of six) of the parameters in the field.
+The JUNO experiment~\cite{An:2015jdp} is one of the most powerful neutrino oscillation high precision machines.
+The JUNO spectral distortion effects are described in Figure~\ref{Fig1}, and its data-taking is expected to start in 2023~\cite{JUNO:2021vlw}.
+The possibility to explore precision neutrino oscillation physics with an intermediate baseline reactor neutrino experiment was first pointed out in~\cite{Choubey:2003qx}.
+Indeed JUNO alone can yield the most precise measurements of \Ts, \dmN\ , and \aDm, at the sub-percent precision~\cite{JUNO:2021vlw} for the first time.
+Therefore, JUNO will lead the precision of about half of neutrino oscillation parameters.

-JUNO has been however designed to yield a unique MO sensitivity via vacuum oscillation upon the spectral distortion 3$\nu$ analysis formulated in terms of \dmN\ and \Dm\ (or $\Delta m^2_{31}$).
-JUNO's MO sensitivity relies on a challenging experimental articulation for the accurate control of the spectral shape related systematics arising from energy resolution, energy scale control (nonlinearities being the most important) and even the reactor reference spectra to be measured independently by the TAO project~\cite{Abusleme:2020bzt}.
+However, JUNO has been designed to yield a unique MO sensitivity via vacuum oscillation upon the spectral distortion 3$\nu$ analysis formulated in terms of \dmN\ and \Dm\ (or $\Delta m^2_{31}$).
+JUNO's MO sensitivity relies on a challenging experimental articulation for the accurate control of the spectral shape-related systematics arising from energy resolution, energy scale control (nonlinearities being the most important), and even the reactor reference spectra to be measured independently by the TAO experiment~\cite{Abusleme:2020bzt}.
 The nominal intrinsic MO sensitivity is $\sim$3$\sigma$ (\DCS\ $\approx$ 9) upon 6\,years of data taking.
-All JUNO inputs follow the collaboration prescription~\cite{An:2015jdp}.
-Hence, JUNO is unable to resolve (\DCS $\geq$25) MO alone.
+All JUNO inputs to this paper follow the JUNO collaboration prescription~\cite{An:2015jdp}, including \Dm.
+Hence, JUNO alone is unable to resolve MO with high level of confidence (\DCS $\geq$25) in a reasonable time.
 In our simplified approach, we shall characterise JUNO by a simple \DCS = 9$\pm$1.
-The uncertainty aims to illustrate possible minor variations in the final sensitivity due to the experimental challenges behind.
+The uncertainty aims to illustrate possible minor variations in the final sensitivity due to the experimental challenges behind or improvements in the analysis.